demivlkv/social-network-api/README.md

 ## Installation
 1. To install this application, `git clone` this repository, or download the `.zip` file in the dropdown after clicking the green ‘Code’ button at the top of this repository—as long as it is in your local branch.
 2. Ensure Node.js and MongoDB is installed in your operating system.
-Please refer to MongoDB's [instructions](https://www.mongodb.com/docs/manual/administration/install-community/) on how to install it on your OS.
+Please refer to MongoDB's [instructions](https://www.mongodb.com/docs/manual/administration/install-community/) on how to install it on your OS if need be.
 3. Install all of the dependencies by entering the following command in terminal:
 ```
 npm install express mongoose moment
 ```

 ## Usage
-1. Make sure that you are in the root directory in order for this application to run successfully.
-Start up the application by running the following command in terminal:
+1. In the root directory of your application, start up the application by running the following command in terminal:
 ```
 npm start
 ```